linuxdeepin/deepin-image-viewer/doc/en_US/index.md

 ## Overview|../common/icon_overview.svg|

 Deepin Image Viewer is an image viewer integrated in deepin.
-It is fashion and elegant in interface, fast and effeicient for your daily management of images.
+It is fashion and elegant in interface, fast and efficient for your daily management of images.

 ![1|maininterface](png/main-interface.png)